har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Usage

 * The ESP8285 has 1MByte of on-chip flash memory.
-I had problems flashing the chip when I selected generic ESP8285 in the Arduino IDE.
-So I ended up selecting generic ESP8266, 1MB with 64kB SPIFFS.
+I had problems flashing the chip when I selected "generic ESP8285" in the Arduino IDE.
+So I ended up selecting "generic ESP8266", (1MB with 64kB SPIFFS).
 If you are using a regular ESP8266, choose a similar option (xMB with 64kB SPIFFS).
 * When flashing the first time, select the flash "erase all" option to erase any existing SPIFFS partitions and Wifi settings.
 Flash the application and then revert to "erase sketch only".
 Do this if you make any changes to the SPIFFS partition, or are facing problems with IAP access after configuration.
 * The unit uses an RGB led to indicate status and errors.
-* On power up, the unit checks the battery voltage and will flash the LED with magenta colour from 1 to 5 times (5 for a fully charged battery, 1 for a discharged battery).
-* The ESP8285 then reads a JSON configuration file in SPIFFS to retrieve the Thingspeak parameters (channel number and write API key).
-If this is the first time (you used the 'erase all' flash option), the AP configuration portal will start up, indicated by the LED turning Yellow.
+* The ESP8266 reads a JSON configuration file in SPIFFS to retrieve the Thingspeak parameters (channel number and write API key).
+If this is the first time (you used the "erase all" flash option), the AP configuration portal will start up, indicated by the LED turning yellow.
-Connect to the WiFi access point with SSID "SPO2_HeartRate" within 90 seconds, and open the webpage 192.168.4.1 to access the Wifi configuration page.
+Connect to the WiFi access point with SSID "SPO2_HeartRate" within 90 seconds, and open the webpage http://192.168.4.1 to access the Wifi configuration page.
 Here you enter the Internet access point SSID and password, and the Thingspeak channel number and API key.
 Save the settings.
 The Thingspeak parameters will now be saved to a JSON configuration file in SPIFFS.
 (The IAP SSID and password are saved in the Wifi settings flash area).